code-423n4/2023-08-shell-findings/data/0xmystery-Q.md

 "...
 If a node receives a new chain that’s longer than its current active chain of blocks, it will do a chain reorg to adopt the new chain, regardless of how long it is."

 Depending on the outcome, if it ended up placing the transaction earlier than anticipated, many of the system function calls could backfire.
-With slippage protection, this should not affect a swap or an LP token minting.
+With slippage protection, this should not affect a swap or an LP token minting/burning.
 But it could interfere with other function calls involving governance, Ducth auction etc that the protocol might need to be aware of.

 (Note: On Ethereum this is unlikely but this is meant for contracts going to be deployed on any compatible EVM chain many of which like Polygon, Optimism, Arbitrum are frequently reorganized.)